 In each required course under these themes, students work on one or more of the personal capacities, such as mathematics, writing, and speaking.
-These university-wide requirements, courses in one's major field, and elective courses that students select constitute the total Bethel academic program and result in a minimum of 60 semester credits for graduation with an associate degree or 122 semester credits for graduation with a baccalaureate degree.
+These general education requirements, courses in one's major field, and elective courses that students select constitute the total CAPS academic program and result in a minimum of 60 semester credits for graduation with an associate degree or 122 semester credits for graduation with a baccalaureate degree.
+Credits earned at a higher level may be counted toward required credit minimums.